kitnil/awesome/README.md

 - [keepassxc-browser](https://github.com/varjolintu/keepassxc-browser) - Chrome extension for KeePassXC with Native Messaging
 - [luminous](https://github.com/gbaptista/luminous) - Identify, analyze and block code execution and event collection through JavaScript in your browser with code interception.
 - [passwords-webextension](https://github.com/marius-wieschollek/passwords-webextension) - A simple browser client for the Nextcloud Passwords app
-- [runet-censorship-bypass](https://github.com/anticensority/runet-censorship-bypass) - Chrome extension for bypassing censorship in Russia
+- [runet-censorship-bypass](https://github.com/anticensority/runet-censorship-bypass) - Chromium extension for bypassing censorship in Russia
 - [SLip](https://github.com/mishoo/SLip) - A Lisp system for the browser
 - [front-end-interview-handbook](https://github.com/yangshun/front-end-interview-handbook) - 🕸 Almost complete answers to "Front-end Job Interview Questions" which you can use to interview potential candidates, test yourself or completely ignore
 - [conkeror](https://github.com/retroj/conkeror) - A highly customizable keyboard-oriented web browser for the XULRunner platform.